rediacc/www/src/content/docs/en/cli/api-reference/permissions.md

 - Only custom groups can have permissions added
 - Permission names must match approved API endpoints
 - Each addition is logged in audit trail
-- Company boundaries are strictly enforced
+- Organization boundaries are strictly enforced

 #### Success Message